On this page

 - A rental agreement serves to record arrangements for renting or hiring company accommodation.

-- If you want to start a company with others, you conclude an agreement for your legal business structure, for instance a general, professional or limited partnership.
+- If you want to start a company with others, you can conclude a partnership agreement for your legal business structure.

 Things to take into account